 How to Choose a Hotel when Traveling: 10 Questions

 Planning a trip can be a bit overwhelming – especially when you get into the nitty-gritty details of planning.
 If you’re lucky, you have someone who loves planning trips (like me), but for the majority of travelers (like Spencer), it’s daunting.
-One of my least favorite things to do is picking out a hotel.
+One of my least favorite things to do is pick out a hotel.
 It’s also the hardest question to answer when people say ‘where do you recommend I stay?’
 Where I think is great may not be where you think is great and it might not fit your travel style.

 You can always book a time with me to consult on your travel needs and send you a selection of hotels that fit your budget, style, and location.
 (I can also help you with destination choices, route planning, and anything else you might need to plan your perfect trip!)

 Before you even think about accommodation though, you should have figured out your budget for the trip, length of staying during your trip, and your travel style (luxury vs. budget).
+Remember this is all in my 8 steps to plan a trip!

 This post contains affiliate links.
 This means if you purchase something from a link, I may make a small commission, at no cost to you.
 This helps me keep the site running and free.